seqcode/miniMDS/README.md

 ``python minimds.py -l GM12878_combined_22_100kb.bed -o GM12878_combined_22_10kb_structure.tsv GM12878_combined_22_10kb.bed``

 The resolution you choose for the low-res file depends on your tradeoff between speed and accuracy.
 Lower resolutions are faster but less accurate.
+For now, the high resolution must be a factor of the low resolution.
+For example, a 500-Kb-resolution file can be used to infer a 100-Kb-resolution structure, but a 250-Kb-resolution file cannot.

 #### Other parameters (optional)